Chapter 9. Undertow Subsystem Tuning

 To enable them using the management console:

-- Navigate to Configuration → Subsystems → Web/HTTP - Undertow → Servlet/JSP → and click View.
+- Navigate to Configuration → Subsystems → Web (Undertow) → Servlet Container.

 - Select the servlet container you want to configure and click View.

-- Select the check boxes for the options you want to enable, and click Save.
+- For each option you want to enable, set the field to ON and then click Save.

 To enable them using the management CLI, use the following command: